Skip to content

 }

-The Turn-Signal also always sets view transition type old on the old page and new on the new page.
+The scripts also always sets view transition type old on the old page and new on the new page.
 So you can be even more specific:

-How to switch off the old image, only
+How to switch off the new image, only

-view-transition-name: none; /* but only a new image for links to the same page */
+view-transition-name: none; /* but only an old image for links to the same page */

 }